Date of birth: 25 April 1990

 Following three years with Toro Rosso, where he left with more points than any other team driver, Jean-Éric was chosen by Scuderia Ferrari as their development driver.

-Season Four was the season that would etch JEV’s name into the history books forever.
+Season 4 was the season that would etch JEV’s name into the history books forever.
 With six podiums, four pole positions and 198 points, he won the Drivers’ Championship.
-JEV won the championship with more points to his nearest rival than any other champion before him.
-He secured points in all 12 race starts and had no DNFs, securing what can only be described as a record-breaking season with the championship’s only customer team in Season Four, DS TECHEETAH.
+In Season 5, JEV became the first Formula E driver to win a back to back Driver’s Championship, and helped secure the Team Championship for DS TECHEETAH.